MFallahi23/Simple-Calclulator-With-Cpp/README.md

 # Simple Calculator with C++

-user input with cin, then using switch statements and printing out the result
+User input with cin, then using switch statements and printing out the result